LemmyNet/rfcs/0004-post-tags.md

 **GET /tag/list:**
 Parameters:

-- community_id (optional)
+- community_id (required)
 - auth (optional)

 Returns:
-List of all tags, if a community id is specified only tags of that communtiy are returned.
+List of all tags in a community.
 Deleted tags should not be returned in the list unless an admin/moderator.

 ```json